 WBAI is a community radio station located at 99.5 MHz on the FM dial.
-Currently, it is also struggling with being Webcast, as well.
+Currently, it is also being Webcast, as well.
 WBAI serves a listening area that includes New York, New Jersey and Connecticut, but the signal has been known to reach much farther.
 I used to have a regular listener on Block Island, Rhode Island, and there are those who listen regularly in Pennsylvania, and much farther north in New York State than anyone ever thought our signal could get.
 Officially, there are about 13½ million people in the WBAI listening area.

 I've been at WBAI for more than 37 years now, and it's become very much a part of my life.

 I produce a live radio program called Back of the Book at WBAI.
 This program began airing in September 1986.
 Click here to learn more about Back of the Book .

 When I first came to WBAI in late 1981, I was one of several producers of Gay Rap,

 The weekly program for and about the gay male community.
 I was Coordinator of the Gay Men's Collective from 1982, until 1984, twenty five hectic months.
 I was Executive Producer of a couple of the day long Gay Day Specials at WBAI, and I was Executive Producer for the successor to Gay Rap which was called Gay New York.
 I was Co-Executive Producer of the first WBAI AIDS Special in September 1985, a day long set of programs that talked about the reality of the AIDS crisis in a time when public ignorance of the disease was widespread.